greenelab/tad_pathways/README.md

 * Significance Level *Top10*
 * Minimum Number of Genes for a Category *4*

-Note - The output of ANALYSIS.sh in *data/TAD_based_genes* for all traits is ready for TAD Pathway Analysis.
+Note - The output of ANALYSIS.sh in *data/TAD_based_genes/* for all traits is ready for TAD Pathway Analysis.

+After performing the WebGestalt analysis, click `Export TSV Only` and save the file in *data/gestalt/<TRAIT>_gestalt.tsv* where *<TRAIT>* is BMD and T2D for Bone Mineral Density and Type 2 Diabetes, respectively.

 #######################
 # GWAS/eQTL INTEGRATION